 high standards of surface hygiene shall be achieved via the supply of clean cleaning cloths, and effective handling and laundering processes.

-Non-prescriptive scope of works
+The non-prescriptive scope of works

 Describing the tasks and frequencies and related outcomes.
 For example: wipe clean durable furnishings using an approved product